-Figure 15.1 Cross Boundary Commuting into Edinburgh 2011
+Figure 16.1 Cross Boundary Commuting into Edinburgh 2011

-The first step to achieving a reduction in 'avoidable' car kilometres is to ensure that suitable alternative modes are in place.
+The first step to achieving a reduction in 'avoidable' car kilometres is to ensure that suitable alternative modes are in place where feasible.
 This is discussed in detail in relation to the other Regional Mobility Themes which set out our approach to enhancing the region's active travel, public transport and shared mobility provision including:

-- 1. Shaping development and place

-- 2. Delivering safe active travel

-- 3. Enhancing access to public transport

-- 4. Enhancing and extending the bus service

-- 5. Enhancing and extending the train service

-- 6. Reallocating road-space on the regional network

-- 7. Improving integration between modes
+- 1. Shaping development and place - 2.
+Delivering safe active travel - 3.
+Enhancing access to and accessibility of public transport - 4.
+Transforming and extending the bus service - 5.
+Enhancing and extending the rail services - 6.
+Reallocating road-space on the regional and local network - 7.
+Delivering seamless multi-modal journeys

 Alongside these there will also be a requirement for measures to reduce car use, particularly where a reasonable alternative exists.
-SEStran supports the implementation of Edinburgh's Low Emission Zone (LEZ) as a means of improving air quality and, to a lesser extent, potentially reducing traffic and in the city.
-Additional demand management measures may be required in urban areas across the region to discourage short car trips which could include parking management and charges, reduced parking provision, improved enforcement of parking regulations and Workplace Parking Levies.
-It is also likely that congestion and road user charging will become more prominent considerations again as the shift to EVs impacts upon fuel taxation and they could also have a role to play in helping to reduce avoidable car use.
+SEStran supports the implementation of Edinburgh's Low Emission Zone (LEZ) as a means of improving air quality and, to a lesser extent, potentially reducing traffic in the city.
+Further implementation of LEZs should be considered where National Low Emission Framework (NLEF) appraisals show this is the correct mitigation for areas suffering from poor air quality.
+Furthermore, additional demand management measures may be required in urban areas across the region to discourage short car trips which could include parking management and charges, reduced parking provision, roadspace reallocation, improved enforcement of parking regulations, and Workplace Parking Levies.
+It is also likely that road user charging will become more pressing as the shift to EVs impacts upon fuel-related taxation, and this could also have a role to play in helping to reduce more avoidable car use.

-Whilst there is no aspiration to put measures in place to restrict car ownership the RTS seeks to provide alternatives that make it less necessary and, in particular, to reduce the need for multi-car households.
+Whilst the RTS does not seek to put measures in place that would reduce the mobility of those living in areas with limited public transport provision, it does seek to provide alternatives which make car ownership less necessary, in particular, to reduce the need for multi-car households.
 The provision of trip sharing and car sharing services are means by which the need to own a car, or an additional car, can be reduced.
 Trip sharing or carpooling is one of the most well-known forms of shared mobility where people with similar travel requirements share one vehicle rather than make separate trips.
+SEStran support trip sharing in the region and is looking to develop a more sustainable and financially viable delivery model.
+Furthermore, there needs to be further development to make this a sustainable way to travel in the region.
+The

-SEStran already provides the Tripshare platform to facilitate trip sharing in the region although the COVID-19 pandemic is likely to reduce the willingness for people to trip share with strangers whilst the virus remains a threat.
+COVID-19 pandemic is likely to reduce the willingness for people to trip share with strangers in the short-medium term.
 On this basis there is a need to examine best practice for a sustainable delivery model for the future.